While the book is overall a good one, unfortunately, it contains a lot of generic financial advice which I decided not to include in the summary.

 - An umbrella policy of $1 million is a good idea to deal with potential litigations.

-- Living trust makes the process much more smoother (transfer assets to trust, make yourself and your spouse cotrustee and children successor trustee).
+- A living trust makes the process much smoother.
+Transfer assets to trust, make yourself and your spouse cotrustee and children successor trustee.

 - Charitable Trust is another option for donation to charities with better tax treatment.